-Public Records: Notices of default are usually filed with the county and are public record.
+Public Records– Notices of default are usually filed with the county and are public record.
 You can obtain a list of pre-foreclosures for free at your county records office.
-But you must do more homework to determine the current status and get all of the details on the properties.
+But you must do some research to determine the current status and get all of the details on the properties.

-Real Estate Agents: Pre-foreclosure are usually listed on the MLS, which real estate agents have full access to.
+Real Estate Agents– Pre-foreclosures are usually listed on the MLS, which real estate agents have full access to.
 However, the listing prices are typically padded to take the realtor’s commission into account.

 Online Real Estate Marketplace– Online marketplaces, like Zillow and Trulia, offer search filters to find pre-foreclosures.
 It is another free option; though, the data may be incomplete or outdated.

 The problem with these common methods is that they are common.
-Every beginner like you is trying these methods, only to find a horde of competition.
-Recently, more advanced options have become available, including:
+Every beginner like you is trying these methods.
+Fortunately, more advanced options are available, including:

 Lead Generation Software– New real estate software ranges from ready-made lead generation websites, like InvestorCarrot, to data-driven lead generation, like Multiverse Digital.
 Real estate agents are embracing this software in lieu of traditional options because they have a better ROI and reduce the amount of competition.

 How Do I Approach the Homeowner?